-Microsoft continues to develop the unified Microsoft Search service.
-The latest additions to Microsoft Search include deep-learning by 'Project Turing', as well as a shift towards semantic search.
+Microsoft continues to develop the integrated Microsoft Search service.
+Recent additions to Microsoft Search include 'Project Turing' deep-learning, as well as a shift to semantic search.

-Two years ago at Ignite, Microsoft executives announced “Bing for Business,” which was part of a plan to allow Bing to function as an intranet search service, rather than just an Internet search service.
+Two years ago at Ignite, Microsoft executives announced "Bing for Business," which was part of a plan that allowed Bing to operate as an intranet search service, not just an Internet search service.

 At Ignite 2018, Microsoft reintroduced this feature as "Microsoft Search in Bing".
 This Intranet technology will be integrated into the new Edge based on Chromium, Windows 10, Office.com, various Office applications, and more.